Gobi Desert: Desertification

 The Gobi Desert is expanding through desertification, most rapidly on the southern edge into China, which is seeing 3600 km2 of grassland overtaken every year.
 Dust storms increased in frequency between 1996 and 2016, causing further damage to China's agriculture economy.
 However, in some areas desertification has been slowed or reversed.

 The northern and eastern boundaries between desert and grassland are constantly changing.
 This is mostly due to the climate conditions before the growing season, which influence the rate of evapotranspiration and subsequent plant growth.

 The expansion of the Gobi is attributed mostly to human activities, locally driven by deforestation, overgrazing, and depletion of water resources, as well as to climate change.

 China has tried various plans to slow the expansion of the desert, which have met with some success.
-The Three-North Shelter Forest Program (or "Green Great Wall") was a Chinese government tree-planting project begun in 1978 and set to continue through 2050.
+The Three-North Shelter Forest Program (or "Green Great Wall") is a Chinese government tree-planting project begun in 1978 and set to continue through 2050.
 The goal of the program is to reverse desertification by planting aspen and other fast-growing trees on some 36.5 million hectares across some 551 counties in 12 provinces of northern China.